Graphic Equalizer x32 Stereo

 All filters are designed to have clean sound and keep minimal phase shift if it's possible.
 They do not affect dynamics of the signal or colorize the original sound, they just perform correction in frequency domain.
 BT (Bilinear Transform) filters will have no distortion at high frequencies but will have distorted (relative to the similar analog filter) amplitude and frequency chart.
 MT (Matched Z Tranfrorm) filters can distort the signal at high frequencies because high frequencies can get reflected from Nyquist Frequency and that may cause aliasing effect.
 In fact, It's not audible in most cases.

-This plugin performs graphic equalization of mono channel.
+This plugin performs graphic equalization of stereo channel.
 Up to 32 frequency bands are available for correction in range of 72 dB (-36..+36 dB).

 - Bypass - bypass switch, when turned on (led indicator is shining), the plugin bypasses signal.